NewsmanWaterpaper/AmnesiaTheDarkDescent/README.md

 ```as
 SetEnding(string& asEnding, bool abCompletedOnHardMode);
 ```
-Sets the ending to be writtem as completed in the user_endings.cfg in the player's save folder and if they completed it on Hard Mode or not.
+Sets the ending to be written as completed in the user_endings.cfg in the player's save folder and if they completed it on Hard Mode or not.
 1. *asEnding* - Which Ending type to use, can be either "DefaultGood", "DefaulBad", "GoodJoke" or "BadJoke".
 2. *abCompletedOnHardMode* - If the game was completed on Hard Mode or not
 ---------------------------------------